tartley/vim-run-python-tests/README.txt

 TROUBLESHOOTING

     Q) When I try to run tests, I see a traceback from unittest, such as:
-    "ImportError: No module named X", or
-    "ValueError: Attempted relative import beyond toplevel package"
+    "ImportError: No module named X", or "ValueError: Attempted relative import beyond toplevel package"

     A) Are you sure Vim's current working directory is correct?
 Set it using the Vim :cd command.
 I have to set it to my project root directory for me to be able to run my unittests.
 This is true if I'm trying to run the tests from the command-line too.

+PYTHON TRACEBACKS IN THE VIM QUICKFIX WINDOW

+    The default value of Vim's errorformat variable for working with Python only shows one entry from each traceback, which seems unhelpful to me.
+To fix this, you can create a file ~/.vim/compiler/pyunit, which contains
+    just:

+        CompilerSet efm=\%A\ \ File\ \"%f\"\\,\ line\ %l\\,\ %m,%C\ %m,%Z

+    Now when you run the ':compiler pyunit' command (as run_python_tests does whenever you press F5, F6, or F7), Vim's quickfix window will display all the entries in each traceback.

+TODO

+    * Make it all work on Linux
+    * Instead of printing out status messages, can we prepend them to the output in the quickfix window?

 THANKS

-    Pretty much every idea in here came first from my awesome colleagues at Resolver Systems.
+    Pretty much all of this is stolen from various existing scripts at vim.org, or from my awesome colleagues at Resolver Systems.

 CONTACT

-    I'd love to hear about it if you have problems with this script, or ideas on how it could be better.
+    I know nothing about Vim scripting, so I'd love to hear about it if you have problems with this script, or ideas on how it could be better.

     Jonathan Hartley, tartley@tartley.com